CSRG-Group/dcs-notes.github.io/_CS131/part3.md

 echelon form**, where each leading entry is a 1, and each column with a 1 in has 0s for all other entries.*

-Elementary row ops can be done by multiplying by so-called *elementary matrices*.
+Elementary row operations can be done by multiplying by so-called *elementary matrices*.
 These are defined for (\E\_{n \times n}\):

 -   $$E_{ij}$$ obtained from $$I$$ by exchanging rows $$i, j$$